MishaLaskin/curl/README.md

 # CURL: Contrastive Unsupervised Representation Learning for Sample-Efficient Reinforcement Learning

 This repository is the official implementation of [CURL](https://mishalaskin.github.io/curl/) for the DeepMind control experiments.
-Atari experiments were done in a separate codebase that will also be made publicly available shortly.
+Atari experiments were done in a separate codebase available [here](https://github.com/aravindsrinivas/curl_rainbow).
 Our implementation of SAC is based on [SAC+AE](https://github.com/denisyarats/pytorch_sac_ae) by Denis Yarats.

 ## Installation